 D ⊆ ℂ. If D is thought of as a subset of ℝ², then $u: D ⊆ ℂ \rarr \Complex \text{ and } v: D ⊆ ℂ \rarr \Complex$ are real valued functions of two real variables.

-We can restrict D to be B(0; 1) ⊆ ℂ and write f: B(0, 1) → ℂ given by f(z) = z2.
+We can restrict D to be B(0; 1) ⊆ ℂ, the same formula but with domain the unit disk and write f: B(0, 1) → ℂ given by f(z) = z2.
 This complex function f is a restriction of the original function defined on all of ℂ.

 If z = x + iy the exponential function ez, exp: $\mathbb{C} → \mathbb{C}$ may be defined in many equivalent ways:

 Expanding the complex exponential functions eiz = cos(z) + isin(z), e-iz = cos(z) - isin(z).
-Adding, subtracting and multiplying these two formulae give respectively the two Euler’s formulae:
+Adding and subtracting these two formulae give respectively the two Euler’s formulae:

 If y = 0, meaning z is a real number, $cosh(z) = cosh(x)cos(y)+isinh(x)sin(y) = cosh(x)∙1+isinh(x)∙0 = cosh(x)$.
 This last mathematical statement clearly demonstrates how the complex hyperbolic cosine function reduces to the real hyperbolic cosine function for real arguments.
 If x = 0, meaning z is a pure imaginary, $cosh(z) = cosh(iy) = cosh(x)cos(y)+isinh(x)sin(y) =[\text{Since sinh(0) = 0 and cosh(0) = 1, this simplifies to}] cos(y)$.
 Therefore, the hyperbolic cosine of a purely imaginary number is equal to the cosine of the real part of the imaginary number.